akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "This girl?"

 “She *saw* him.”
 He picked up his meat and pointed.
-"In the hall, before any of this.
+"In the hall—before any of this.
 She looked at him—just for a moment—and didn't look away.
 I was watching."

 The Queen absorbed this.